 Yangon Stock Exchange, Stock exchange in downtown Yangon, Myanmar

-The building was designed by G Douglas Smart and opened in 1939 as the Rangoon branch of the Reserve Bank of India, serving later as home to Myanmar's central bank.
-Its conversion to a stock exchange in 2015 reflected the country's shift toward opening its financial markets.
+The building was designed by G. Douglas Smart and opened in 1939 as the Rangoon branch of the Reserve Bank of India.
+After Myanmar's independence, it served as the country's central bank before being converted into a stock exchange in 2015.

 The community of curious travelers